1st Canadian Regiment: Formation

-In September 1775, colonial forces under the command of Philip Schuyler and Richard Montgomery crossed into Quebec with the aim of driving British military forces from Montreal and Quebec City.
+In September 1775, militia forces from New York and other colonies under the command of Philip Schuyler and Richard Montgomery crossed into Quebec with the aim of driving British military forces from Montreal and Quebec City.
 Guy Carleton, the British governor and military commander, had fortified Fort Saint-Jean as the primary defense of Montreal.
 The colonial forces, preparing to besiege the fort, sought local support.
 James Livingston, a grain merchant living near Chambly, about 10 mi from Saint-Jean, raised a local militia, which in October assisted in the siege and capture of Fort Chambly, and the capture of supplies intended for the besieged moving on the Richelieu River.

 Following the fall of Montreal, Livingston was authorized by Montgomery on November 20 to raise a regiment to assist in the coming assault on Quebec City.
 In eight days he raised approximately 200 men.
 The regiment received formal recognition from the Second Continental Congress on January 8, 1776.

-The regiment at first consisted of a mix of Canadiens, Acadiens, and Anglophones.
+The regiment at first consisted of a mix of Canadiens, Acadiens, and Quebec anglophones.

 Two of Livingston's brothers served in the regiment.
 Richard Livingston was a lieutenant colonel, and Abraham served as a captain.